 - Juice the lemon; measure 2 teaspoons [4 tsp].
 Set aside the remaining juice for the feta spread.

 In a medium sauce pot over medium-high heat, warm 1 to 2 teaspoons oil until hot but not smoking.
 Add the remaining chopped onion, season with salt and pepper, and cook, stirring occasionally, until starting to soften, 2 to 3 minutes.
 Add the black-eyed peas and ¾ cup [1¼ cups] water and bring to a boil, then reduce to a simmer.
 Cook, stirring occasionally, until the black-eyed peas are heated through and the liquid has thickened, 4 to 6 minutes.

 Working in batches if needed, stir in the spinach and cook until just wilted, 1 to 2 minutes.
-Remove from the heat, stir in the lemon juice, and season to taste with salt and pepper.
+Remove from the heat, stir in 2 teaspoons [4 tsp] lemon juice, and season to taste with salt and pepper.
 While the black-eyed peas are cooking, finish the flatbreads.

 - In a small bowl, stir together the creamy feta spread, 1 tablespoon [2 TBL] lemon juice, and 1 to 2 tablespoons oil.
 Season to taste with salt and pepper and more lemon juice, if desired.

 Carefully spread the creamy feta spread over the toasted flatbreads, leaving a ½-inch border around the edges.
-Return to the oven and bake until the spread is heated through, 1 to 2 minutes.
-Transfer to a cutting board and top with the cucumber-onion mixture and as much Aleppo chile as you like.
+Top with the cucumber-onion mixture and as much Aleppo chile as you like.
 Cut into squares.